 Doctors usually check for a sound caused by pleurisy, often described as a pleural "rub," by listening for the creaky, scratchy sound of the pleura rubbing together during a breath.

-Blood tests, images of the chest (e.g., X-ray or ultrasound), and analysis of fluids around the lungs may also help your doctor to diagnose the condition.
+Blood tests, images of the chest (e.g., X-ray, CT scans, or ultrasound), and an analysis of fluids around the lungs may also help your doctor to diagnose the condition.

 Treatment and Prevention